Conclave90/CppMeetup-Feb-2019-Data-Oriented-Design/README.md

 * Memory alignment
 * 'False sharing' in Multithreading

-Each sub-topic was demonstrated using codes which were built and tested in MSVC 2017 using x64 Release configuration.
+Each sub-topic was demonstrated using codes which were built and tested with MSVC 2017 using x64 Release configuration.